-A CT scan, MRI,9 and/or ultrasound to see what’s happening in the body can help doctors understand where the tumor is.4,10 A radiologist will review the images and write a report.
-They will send this report to your doctor, who will review these results with you8
+A CT scan and/or MRI10 to see what’s happening in the body can help doctors understand where the tumor is.4,11 A radiologist will review the images and write a report.
+They will send this report to your doctor, who will review these results with you9

-- Staining for beta-catenin on biopsy tissue to help doctors diagnose desmoid tumors Read more about beta-catenin
+- Staining for beta-catenin on biopsy tissue to help doctors diagnose desmoid tumors11 Read more about beta-catenin

 Beta catenin can play a key role in desmoid tumors…and be a clue to diagnosis

 Beta catenin is a protein found in cells throughout the body.
-One of the roles of beta catenin is to help regulate “cell signaling.”11 Cell signaling can instruct cells in the body when to grow and divide.
-Abnormal cell signaling may lead to tumor development and growth.12 Medical experts have found that beta catenin often accumulates excessively in desmoid tumors cells, causing tumors to overgrow.11
+One of the roles of beta catenin is to help regulate “cell signaling.”13 Cell signaling can instruct cells in the body when to grow and divide.
+Abnormal cell signaling may lead to tumor development and growth.14 Medical experts have found that beta catenin often accumulates excessively in desmoid tumors cells, causing tumors to overgrow.13

 What are lipomas?

 Lipomas are abnormal, benign growths of fatty tissue.
-Like desmoid tumors, they can appear anywhere in the body.13,14
+Like desmoid tumors, they can appear anywhere in the body.15,16

-Lipomas are the most common type of soft tissue tumor.13 They occur far more frequently than desmoid tumors.13
+Lipomas are the most common type of soft tissue tumor.15 They occur far more frequently than desmoid tumors.15

-- 3% of soft-tissue tumors are desmoid tumors14
+- 3% of soft-tissue tumors are desmoid tumors16

-The rarity of desmoid tumors compared to lipomas may be one reason that desmoid tumors could be misdiagnosed as lipomas.5 Of desmoid tumors that are misdiagnosed, 40% were initially thought to be lipomas.6,*
+The rarity of desmoid tumors compared to lipomas may be one reason that desmoid tumors could be misdiagnosed as lipomas.5 For instance, among a sample of people whose desmoid tumors were initially misdiagnosed, 4 out of 10 tumors were mistaken for lipomas.6,*

 From market research conducted by SpringWorks Therapeutics.6

-Desmoid tumors and their “tendril-like” growths may be difficult to see fully using imaging tests like MRI, CT scans, or ultrasound.16 This may be another reason that a desmoid tumor could be misdiagnosed as a lipoma or another tumor type.
-Under a microscope, the cells of a lipoma look very different than the cells of a desmoid tumor.10,13 A biopsy of the tumor is only way to see these differences before surgery.
+Desmoid tumors and their “tendril-like” growths may be difficult to see fully using imaging tests like MRI, CT scans, or ultrasound.18 This may be another reason that a desmoid tumor could be misdiagnosed as a lipoma or another tumor type.
+Under a microscope, the cells of a lipoma look very different than the cells of a desmoid tumor.11,15 A biopsy of the tumor is the only way to see these differences before surgery.
 Ask your doctor whether a biopsy is appropriate for you.